jeaye/blog.jeaye.com/_posts/2016-07-27-clojure-for.md

 #### Filter
 The `:when` modifier allows filtering, based on a predicate.
 Iteration won't be stopped, but any iteration which doesn't yield truthy from the predicate will be skipped.
-To contrast, the `:while` modifier allows early termination, based on a predicate.
+In contrast, the `:while` modifier allows early termination, based on a predicate.
 The `:while` predicate can only return false once, since `for` will stop iterating immediately and return the accumulated result.